 Alternatives to Cancelling Early

-In general, it’s best to avoid cancelling your mobile phone contract early where possible.
-This is because you’ll essentially be paying off the remainder of your contract but you won’t be getting a service in return for it.
+In general, it’s best to avoid cancelling your mobile contract early.
+This is because you’re essentially paying off the remainder of your contract but you won’t be getting a service in return for your payment.

-There are a number of different ways to side-step early termination fees.
-For instance, you could change your handset outside of your contract.
-Alternatively, if you’re struggling with poor coverage, there may be ways to improve the coverage without cancelling your contract.
+There are a number of ways to side-step early termination fees.
+For instance, you can change your mobile phone without changing your contract.
+Alternatively, if you’re struggling with poor coverage, there could be ways to improve this without cancelling your contract.

 Changing Your Mobile Phone